cryptocode/blog/content/docs/falsesharing.md

 On Linux, you might want to consider using `pthread_setaffinity_np` to pin threads to physical cores.

-This is currently not support on macOS.
+This is currently not supported on macOS.
 However, you can disable hyperthreading by entering safe mode and entering these commands in the terminal:

 ```bash
 nvram boot-args="cwae=2"